 - We are already sanctified by Christ – He did it.

-- We are saints (set apart as holy) -not based on our works but only by faith in Christ.
+- We are saints – not based on our works but only by faith in Christ.

-- We are going to be kept blameless till the end because God is faithful and He does it.
+- We will be kept blameless till the end because God is faithful and He does it.

 - We are eternally in fellowship with Christ.

 1 Corinthians 6 “9 Or don’t you know that the unrighteous will not inherit God’s Kingdom?
 Don’t be deceived.
 Neither the sexually immoral, nor idolaters, nor adulterers, nor male prostitutes, nor homosexuals, 10 nor thieves, nor covetous, nor drunkards, nor slanderers, nor extortionists, will inherit God’s Kingdom.
 11 Some of you were such, but you were washed.
 But you were sanctified.
 But you were justified in the name of the Lord Jesus, and in the Spirit of our God.”